Working papers available upon request.

 The impact of militarization on political participation have been addressed by recent studies.
 However, most studies focus on civil and interstate war contexts not taking long-run consequences in colonial contexts into account.
 To address this gap, we analyze whether the militarization of French West African colonial societies during colonial times has long-term effects on contemporary political participation.
 We examine this relationship using geocoded district-level data on recruitment quotas spatially merged with contemporary survey data on political participation.
 Our results strongly support that militarization in colonial French West Africa has long-term consequences propelling contemporary political participation.

-International Inequality and Demand for Redistribution in the Global South [under review]
+International Inequality and Demand for Redistribution in the Global South. [revise & resubmit, Political Science Research and Methods]

 Despite some progress, inequality between countries remains at staggering levels.
 However, we know surprisingly little about demand for international redistribution in the Global South.
 This is unfortunate as it hinders our understanding of the pressures governments experience to cooperate internationally.
 Therefore, this paper studies perceptions of international inequality and attitudes towards international aid, a primary policy for international redistribution, in Kenya, a major recipient of aid.
 It features an SMS-based survey experiment, in which respondents are treated with information about international income differences.
 It is found that most respondents underestimate these differences and that providing accurate information increases inequality aversion.
 However, this aversion does not translate into demand for aid.
 The ﬁndings question often-made assumptions about the popularity of aid and call for further investigation of other internationally redistributive policies.

-Calls for taxes on the rich are often countered by warnings of detrimental effects for economic growth.
-Although this equality-efficiency trade-off has a long tradition in elite discourse, we know surprisingly little about what beliefs individuals hold about the effects of progressive taxation.
+Political and economic elites often warn that taxes on the rich impair economic growth.
+Although such warnings have a long tradition in elite discourse and election campaigns, what the public believes about the effects of progressive taxation remains surprisingly understudied.
 This omission limits our understanding of a basic democratic mechanism, the congruence of elite and mass opinion.
-We study mass policy beliefs using a survey experiment in Germany with a conjoint design in which participants (n = 1,360) evaluate different tax packages and their impact on equality and growth.
-We find no evidence that equality-efficiency trade-offs determine individual beliefs.
+To close this gap, we employ a conjoint experiment during the last German national election on a representative quota sample.
+Participants compare policy packages that entail changes in income, inheritance, and corporate taxes and evaluate their impact on equality and growth.
+We find no evidence that the public believes in a trade-off between equality and growth.
 Instead participants believe that both go hand in hand, particularly for income and wealth taxation.
 Furthermore, such beliefs do not vary by ideology or economic status.
-These findings question common wisdom about policy beliefs and suggest that public opinion over progressive taxation is more consensual than elite discourse would suggest.
+Our findings may help to shape a more consensual approach to progressive taxation that emphasizes positive synergies between economic growth and greater equality.